SPEAK VISUALLY Receive practical tips on how to

 Whether combating hunger or protecting human rights, nonprofits across the world deserve at least as much attention as the latest bit of celebrity gossip or the most recent Twitter war between political candidates.

-If you have a cause that you are dedicated to and strongly believe in, you might also want to start a nonprofit to raise awareness to your cause.
+If you have a cause that you are dedicated to and strongly believe in, you might also want to start a nonprofit to raise awareness of your cause.
 But many nonprofits have reams of data trapped in long and unengaging reports that often struggle to attract the attention of the general public.

 One way nonprofits can cut through the overwhelming amount of noise online is to empower their messages through data storytelling.